devopsacademyau/academy/classes/03class/docker/README.md

 Consider two very similar images, where the only difference between it is a `RUN` step.
 Even that this step only adds a single file with 13 bytes to the image, it completely affects the result of remaining layers of the image.

-Observe that the `apt-get update` steps are exactly the same and add the same amount of MB to the image, however, it has a different SHS(79b65ac314b1 on the first image and a70625894939 on the second).
+Observe that the `apt-get update` steps are exactly the same and add the same amount of MB to the image, however, it has a different SHA (79b65ac314b1 on the first image and a70625894939 on the second).
 ```
 IMAGE               CREATED              CREATED BY                                      SIZE
 bc8d9068fd51        25 seconds ago       /bin/sh -c rm -rf /tmp/httpd-2.4.41.tar.gz      0B